junxit/us-congress-bills-109/metadata.md

 - 2006-07-24 — Introduced in House
 - 2006-07-24 — Introduced in House
 - 2006-07-24 — Referred to the House Committee on Energy and Commerce.
+- 2006-07-26 — Committee Consideration and Mark-up Session Held.
+- 2006-07-26 — Ordered to be Reported by Voice Vote.
+- 2006-08-01 — Referred to the Subcommittee on Environment and Hazardous Materials.
+- 2006-09-14 — Placed on the Union Calendar, Calendar No. 392.
+- 2006-09-14 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+109-659.
+- 2006-09-14 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+109-659.